CELAIM BOARD OF ADVISORS, Beginning Fall 2104: Dr. Andrés Amado, Dr. Juan-Pablo Andrade, Dr. Michael Quantz, Dr. Susan Hurley-Glowa

 - Antonio Briseño, Associate Professor of Music; Director of award-winning Mariachi Program and Coordinator of the Mariachi certificate.

-- Dr. Daniel Hunter-Holly, Assistant Professor of Music in Voice; Coordinates the award –winning vocal program and consultant for the Bravo Opera Company, specialist in Art Song with research and performance interests in the classic traditions of the Zarzuela, sung theater
+- Dr. Daniel Hunter-Holly, Associate Professor of Music in Voice; Coordinates the award –winning vocal program and consultant for the Bravo Opera Company, specialist in Art Song with research and performance interests in the classic traditions of the Zarzuela, sung theater

 - Dr. Tom Nevill, Department of Music Chair, Associate Professor of Music in Percussion; performs with the Chaac Tunkul, an internationally recognized Pre-Hispanic performance ensemble with an expertise in the construction of Pre-Columbian percussion instruments; conducts the UTB Marimalacrán that performs on Mexican folk marimbas and features the music of Chiapas and Guatemala; founded and directs the UTB Department of Music community outreach group, the Brownsville Samba School, which performs samba music of Brazil.